ibexa/documentation-developer/docs/migrating/migrating_from_ez_publish_platform.md

 - Information regarding system requirements can be found on the [Requirements documentation page](../getting_started/requirements_and_system_configuration.md); notable changes include:
     - PHP 5.6, 7.0 or higher
-    - MariaDB or MySQL 5.5 or higher _(Postgres possible for upgrades, but not yet supported by installer for new installations)_
+    - MariaDB or MySQL 5.5 or higher _(Postgres possible for upgrades, but not yet supported by the installer for new installations)_
     - Browser from 2016 or newer for use with eZ Platform backend UI
 - This page assumes you have composer installed on the machine and that it is a somewhat recent version.
 See [About Composer](../getting_started/about_composer.md).